 Vanity Fair 50 Greatest Films—The magazine presents its idea of the best films of all time.
 This link is from Tim Dirks's Greatest Films site.

-Variety The 100 Greatest Movies of All Time
+Variety The 100 Best Horror Movies of All Time

 Video Detective Top 100 Films of All Time—The video guide picks its top 100 films of all time.
 This link is from Tim Dirks's Greatest Films site.